 Select this submenu to set the engine speed (RPM) of the upshift indicator.
-(See "Upshift indicator" in the "5.
-Starting and driving" section.)
+See "Upshift indicator" (P.5-19) (MT models) or "Manual shift mode" (P.5-14) (AT models).

 TIMER

 Select this submenu to specify when the "TIMER" indicator activates.